Why Smart Snacking Matters

 Snacks can:

-Keep your energy levels stable throughout the day
+Keep energy levels stable throughout the day

 Prevent overeating at mealtimes

-Support balanced blood sugar levels
+Support blood sugar management

 🔗 Related reading: 10 foods with hidden sugars you weren’t aware of